Susan La Flesche Picotte: Medical practice

 La Flesche returned to the Omaha reservation in 1889 to work as the physician at the government boarding school on the reservation, run by the Office of Indian Affairs.
 There, she was responsible for teaching the students about hygiene and keeping them healthy.

 Though she was not obligated to care for the broader community, the school was closer to many people than the official reservation agency, and La Flesche cared for many members of the community as well as for the children of the school.
 La Flesche often had 20-hour workdays and was responsible for the care of over 1,200 people.
+During her first winter in practice, there were two influenza epidemics, where she attended more than six hundred patients, sometimes in temperatures ranging from fifteen to twenty degrees below zero.

 From her office in a corner of the schoolyard, with the supplies provided by the Connecticut Indian Association, she helped people with their health but also with more mundane tasks, such as writing letters and translating official documents.

 La Flesche was widely trusted in the community, making house calls and caring for patients sick with tuberculosis, influenza, cholera, dysentery, and trachoma.

 Her first office, which measured 12 by 16 feet, doubled as a community meeting place.

 For several years, she traveled the reservation caring for patients, on a government salary of $500.00 per year, in addition to the $250 from the Women's National Indian Association for her work as a medical missionary.
+In exchange for the $250 stipend from the WNIA, Picotte was expected to write annual reports and publicly speak before auxillaries.
+Other government doctors at the time earned roughly ten times her salary.
+When there was a government shortage in medical supplies, Picotte used her own money to purchase them herself.

 In December 1892, La Flesche became very sick, and was bedridden for several weeks.
 In 1893, she took time off to care for her ailing mother and also to restore her own health.
 She resigned later that year to take care of her dying mother.

 In 1894, La Flesche met and became engaged to Henry Picotte, a Sioux Indian from the Yankton agency.
 He had been married before and divorced his wife.
 Many of La Flesche's friends and family were reportedly surprised at the romance, but the two were married in June 1894.

 Picotte and her husband had two sons: Caryl, born in 1895 or 1896, and Pierre, born in early 1898.
 Picotte continued to practice medicine after the birth of her children, depending on the support of her husband to make that possible.
 Picotte's practice treated both Omaha and white patients in the town of Bancroft and surrounding communities.
 If necessary, Picotte would even take her children on house calls with her sometimes.